ripter/crForth/README.md

 These functions work with data pointer defined in the word metadata.

-* DoForthString - Runs DoForth with the WordMetadata->data as the input stream and the current Kernel State.
+* DoForthString - Runs DoForth with the ForthWord->data as the input stream and the current Kernel State.
 * Variable - Returns the memmory address for WorldMetadata->data
 * Nothing - Does nothing.